-The app is being used by those enrolled onto the UK’s Project 2021 initiative; a real-world cannabis observational trial aimed at enrolling 8,000 patients by next year.
+The app is being used by those enrolled onto the UK’s Project 2021 initiative; a real-world cannabis observational trial aimed at enrolling 8,000 patients by the end of next year.

 Mr Sathianathan says Eva is being well-received: “We have had interest from around the world.
 We are talking to a hospital in Canada which is conducting a randomised controlled trial with veterans consuming cannabis for PTSD.”